Vandana08Prajapati/Vandana08Prajapati/README.md

 ## About Me
 👩‍🎓 Hello Everyone myself Vandana Prajapati.
 I hold a Bachelor's degree in Computer Science and Masters Degree in Information Technology.

-I am keen enthusiast of Data Science and Analytics.
+I am keen enthusiast of Data Science and Analytics 📊.
 I love playing with data , exploring data and getting valuable business insights.
 Other thing which I like most is Data Modelling and Visualizing data.
 As in my Life I like to keep everything very clean and tidy, so with the data Cleaning place a major role in Data.
 First thing I begin with Cleaning the data.

 I Love to learn new things especially if it is related to DATA and Share my work with the Data nerds on Social Platforms.
-I also like to connect with Like-minded people, share my thoughts and improve my Skills.
+I also like to connect with Like-minded people🤝, share my thoughts and improve my Skills.

 - 👩‍🎓 I’m currently pursuing my Master's Degree from **Mumbai University**